victorgmoreno/NLP_projects/README.md

+# Natural Language Processing (NLP) Projects and Experiments

-This repository hosts a collection of projects encompassing key Natural Language Processing (NLP) architectures and processes, spanning from foundational concepts to cutting-edge algorithms.
-There are colab links to notebooks that will guide and help you understand by practicing the main concepts of NLP.
+Welcome to the NLP Projects Repository!
+This repository is a comprehensive collection of projects and experiments that cover a wide range of Natural Language Processing (NLP) architectures and methodologies.
+Whether you're new to NLP or looking to explore advanced algorithms, you'll find valuable resources here.

+## Repository Overview

+This repository offers a journey through the world of NLP, starting with foundational concepts like Bag of Words and advancing to more complex experiments, including state-of-the-art techniques such as Retrieval-Augmented Generation (RAG).

+Each project is accompanied by links to Colab notebooks, allowing you to dive deep into practical implementations and hands-on practice of the core NLP concepts.

+## Contents

+- **Foundational Concepts**: Start with the basics, such as tokenization, stemming, lemmatization, and Bag of Words models.
+- **Advanced Architectures**: Explore sophisticated models like Transformers, BERT, GPT, and their applications in various NLP tasks.
+- **Cutting-edge Experiments**: Delve into experiments with modern approaches, including RAG and other leading-edge algorithms.

+## Getting Started

+To begin, simply explore the Colab links provided in each project folder.
+These notebooks will guide you through the theoretical background and practical coding exercises, helping you solidify your understanding of key NLP concepts.

+---

+This version provides a clearer structure and emphasizes the progression from basic to advanced topics, making it more engaging for users.

 **BASIC CONCEPTS (START POINT):**
     - https://colab.research.google.com/drive/14mkvgz2xZRTo90k1HqydYVad5YhXi4zC?usp=sharing